Are Your Strong Software Opinions Adding to GameDev Community Gatekeeping?

 While this issue is surely less important than creating a welcoming and inclusive community for people of all regardless of identity, background, or ability, I feel like it still can contribute to a similar dynamic of people being made to feel like there are "outsiders" and "insiders" within the group.

-I want to work toward a community where we can all be happy that people are making cool art.
+I want to work toward a community where we can all be happy that people are making cool art - using whatever tool makes them happy.
 I want to work toward a community that cares less about whether or not the tool they used to create it was the "right one" because maybe it was the exactly the "right one" for them.

 We have agreed that we want to work toward diversity in the people who feel they can make games, let's also be accepting of a diversity in the tools and tech they use.